 - Posted by: RCR Admin Team

 - Category: Archived

 By Paul S. Hamann & Jack Salewski, CPA, CGMA

 There are three generally accepted methods for determining Reasonable Compensation for the owner of a closely-held business.
-It is important to match each method with the business's size and business owner’s job duties.
+It is important to match each method with the business’s size and the business owner’s job duties.

 - The Cost approach, aka many hats, approach: Generally works best for small businesses where the owner wears multiple hats.

 - The Market approach, aka the industry comparison approach: Generally works best for Closely-held SMB’s where the owner performs predominantly managerial tasks.

 - The Income approach, aka the independent investors’ test: Generally works best for outliers.

 This month we explore the Income approach for determining Reasonable Compensation for a closely-held business owner.
 The Income approach seeks to determine whether a hypothetical investor would be satisfied with their return on investment when looking at the financial performance of the business in conjunction with the compensation level of the owner.

 Frequently, the approaches for determining reasonable compensation for a business owner are compared to the approaches used to value real estate.
 The Income approach for appraising real estate is how a commercial real estate investor might value a property based on the properties ROI or CAP rate.
 The investor is interested in knowing how much money they will make as a return on their investment.